Michael Bloomberg: Awards and honors

+In 2022, Bloomberg was awarded the Asia Game Changer Award.

 Bloomberg has received the Yale School of Management's Award for Distinguished Leadership in Global Capital Markets (2003); Golden Plate Award of the American Academy of Achievement presented by Ehud Barak (2004); Barnard College's Barnard Medal of Distinction (2008); the Robert Wood Johnson Foundation Leadership for Healthy Communities' Healthy Communities Leadership Award (2009); and the Jefferson Awards Foundation's U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official (2010).
 He was the inaugural laureate of the annual Genesis Prize for Jewish values in 2013, and donated the $1 million prize money to a global competition, the Genesis Generation Challenge, to identify young adults' big ideas to better the world.

 Bloomberg was named the 39th most influential person in the world in the 2007 and 2008 Time 100.
+In 2009, Bloomberg was awarded the Lasker Award.
 In 2010, Vanity Fair ranked him #7 in its "Vanity Fair 100" list of influential figures.

+Bloomberg received a Lifetime Achievement award from the Webby Awards in 2012.
+In 2013, the Tony Awards gave Bloomberg the Excellence in Theatre Award.

 In 2014, Queen Elizabeth II appointed Bloomberg an Honorary Knight Commander of the Order of the British Empire for his "prodigious entrepreneurial and philanthropic endeavors, and the many ways in which they have benefited the United Kingdom and the U.K.-U.S. special relationship."
+The League of Conservation Voters awarded Bloomberg the Lifetime Achievement Award in 2018.
+He was the recipient of the Heyman Service to America Medal in 2019.

+In 2024, President Joe Biden awarded Bloomberg the Presidential Medal of Freedom, the Nation's highest civilian honor.

+In January 2025 Bloomberg was awarded the Department of the Navy Distinguished Public Service Award.

+In March 2025, Time Magazine awarded Bloomberg the Earth Award for his ongoing environmental work including the closure of 300 coal-fired power plants across America, a 20% reduction in N.Y.'s emissions, and donating over $1 billion to climate causes.